* Primary English and Maths (KS1 and 2)

 What I do when I am not tutoring

 When I am not tutoring I enjoy cooking and reading books about science, history and science fiction.
+I am also working to develop the business of a digital marketing agency.
 I am an active person who enjoys hiking outdoors, running, yoga, biking, snowboarding and many other activities such as reading, visiting places of historical and scientific interest.

 During my time in Switzerland I organized and ran a variety of actives for primary and secondary school aged children including horse riding, paddle boarding, mountain biking, hiking, fitness courses, yoga, cooking, board games, rowing, outdoor adventure, scavenger hunts, baking, and painting.

 I have a keen interest in plants, and spend one afternoon a week volunteering at a community run greenhouse running educational workshops and growing herbs, dye plants, medicinal plants and indoor and outdoor vegetables in London.

 'Katie is quite a gem.
 Our son got 88% at his term test.
 Katie is very thorough, well prepared and structured, approachable.I have only positive comments to make!'
 (Mother of 13+ Science tutor)

 > Good news.
 We have just found out that our daughter has been offered a place at Teddies and they want her to come back in March and sit the academic scholarship papers!!!
 Thank you all so much for your help.
 She is very pleased.
 "Amanda, mother of 13+ student"